notpeko/scripts/README.md

 - mega: who would win a per-ip ratelimit or my /48 ipv6 block
 - tunnelbroker: you can have your own ipv6 /48 block for free too
+- wireguard-netns: unprivileged network namespace that routes through a wireguard tunnel